 *Honda Gold Wing, Victory or BMW motorcycles are also available, daily supplements apply.

 When you are going to be riding in hot temperatures, you may wish to consider our mesh and hyperkewl products to help keep you cool

-Our adventure starts as we drive you to Milwaukee.
-We’ll be back at The Best Western Hillside, Chicago tomorrow night, so feel free to leave your large bags with the bell desk, & just take an overnight bag to Milwaukee.
-Entrance to the HD Museum is included, giving you as much time as you like to visit the hallowed ground of the Harley-Davidson motorcycle museum, and gain a fascinating insight into this iconic institution.
+Arrive & overnight in Chicago, then our real adventure begins as we drive you to Milwaukee, to visit the birthplace of the Harley-Davidson motorcycle company.
+We’ll be back at our Chicago hotel tomorrow night, so feel free to leave your large bags with the bell desk, & just take an overnight bag to Milwaukee.
+Entrance to the H-D Museum is included, giving you as much time as you like to visit the hallowed ground of the Harley-Davidson motorcycle museum, and gain a fascinating insight into this iconic institution.

-A deposit of £300 per bike is required if you reserve your place more than 24 weeks before the tour starts.
-50% of the tour price is required to be paid 24 weeks before the tour starts and the balance paid 12 weeks before the tour starts.
+We require £300 deposit per bike if you reserve your place more than 24 weeks before the tour date, then 50% of the tour price is due 24 weeks before, with the balance due 12 weeks before the tour starts.

-We hold a pre-tour meeting around 6-8 weeks before departure, where we give a detailed talk on what to expect on your guided tour, information on riding in the USA, what to wear and bring, and we provide you with an information pack.
+We hold a pre-tour meeting around 6-8 weeks before departure, where we give a detailed talk on what to expect on your guided tour, information on riding in the USA, what to wear and bring, and we provide you with your complimentary jacket and information pack.
 The meeting also gives you the opportunity to ask questions, meet your fellow riders, and revs up your excitement for the tour!

 This itinerary may change slightly subject to availability or road conditions.
 All mileages are approximate.
 In the case of major Exchange Rate fluctuations, we reserve the right to alter prices & issue a currency surcharge/refund if necessary.
 Flights not included.